jed709/jed709.github.io/index.md

  [91] 0.90909091 0.91919192 0.92929293 0.93939394 0.94949495 0.95959596 0.96969697 0.97979798 0.98989899 1.00000000
 ```

 This gives us a sequence of probabilities between zero and 1.
 In our case, we went from 0 to 100.
 That's because 100 is a nice, round number that is easy to think about, but we could create a larger or smaller sequence if we wanted to.
-Now that we have a sequence of probabilities, we can map the likelihood of drawing a black marble to this sequence, like so:
+Given what you know about Bayes' Theorem, this should resemble model comparison, to some extent.
+Our `theta` values simply represent values that our unobserved parameter of interest (i.e., the probability of drawing a black marble) could potentially take on.
+In other words, we are mapping out 100 potential _models_ of the data.
+So, now that we have a continuum of models, we can map the likelihood of our unobserved parameter onto this sequence, like so:

 ```R
 lik <- dbinom(x = 7, prob = theta, size = 10)